 YOUTH LEADERSHIP DEVELOPMENT

-- Knocked on over 250,000 doors in an effort to raise voter participation in Phoenix municipal elections; to pass a $31.5 billion expansion of public transportation to low-income neighborhoods in South and West Phoenix; and to educate voters in Mesa and Scottsdale, Arizona about the importance of non-discrimination protections for LGBT community members at work and in public facilities.
+- Knocked on over 600,000 doors in an effort to raise voter participation in Phoenix municipal elections, to pass a $31.5 billion expansion of public transportation to low-income neighborhoods in South and West Phoenix; and to educate voters in Mesa and Scottsdale, Arizona about the importance of non-discrimination ordinances to protect the rights of LGBT community members at work and in public facilities.

 Today, high-school and college-age leaders drive the majority of CASE’s programs as workplace outreach interns, community canvassers, canvass field directors, youth organizers, and neighborhood team leaders.